haka-security/haka/doc/user/tutorial/sqli.rst

 Anti-evasion
 ------------
 It is trivial to bypass the above rule with slight modifications on uri.
 For instance hiding a `select` keyword using comments (e.g. `sel/*something*/ect`) or simply using uppercase letters will bypass our naive rule.
-The script file ``sqli-decode.lua`` improves detection by applying first decoding functions on uri.
+The script file ``sqli-decode.lua`` improves detection by applying decoding functions on uri.
 This functions are defined in ``httpdecode.lua`` file.

 .. literalinclude:: ../../../sample/sqli/sqli-decode.lua
     :tab-width: 4